-Out-of-State Tuition (students outside CA) \$265 per unit General Parking Permit \$20 Transcripts \$3 (\$10 for RUSH) Applies to in person or by mail request only Duplicate Diploma or Certificate Fee \$10 per each copy fee to add another class.
+optional and Additional Loco Out-of-State Tuition (students outside CA) \$265 per unit General Parking Permit \$20 Transcripts \$3 (\$10 for RUSH) Applies to in person or by mail request only Duplicate Diploma or Certificate Fee \$10 per each copy it is canceled or rescheduled by the college.
+After the second week of classes, the student may drop a course and use the fee to add another class.
 Therefore, we advise the student to drop and add at the same time.
 After the second week of classes, there will be absolutely no refunds even when the class added has fewer units than the class dropped.
 It is the student's responsibility to drop classes.